7pranayama

 Plank Pose (Phalakasana)

-This exercise works the glutes, the hamstrings to help bring the pelvis back into neutral.
+This exercise works the glutes and the hamstrings to help bring the pelvis back into neutral.

 Lie on the floor on the opposite side and lift your whole body on the elbows and toes of your hands.
 As given in the above photo.
 During this, your legs should be completely straight and slightly up towards the waist.
 The elbows of your hands should be in line with your shoulders.
 By doing this, there is no extra weight on the shoulder joints.
 Now voluntarily contract the muscles of your torso.
 During this, keep your full attention on these muscles only.
 Hold this position for at least 15 seconds.
 Then release these muscles and come to a relaxed position.